mapyourown/OracleSwap/securityconsiderations.md

 ## Contract Logic to Constrain an Evil Oracle/Admin

 The only attack surface comes from an evil oracle posting fraudulent prices to inflate the PNL of conspirator positions, presumably the evil oracle's sock-puppet accounts.
-The game theoretic analysis of OracleSwap's unique oracle/administrator is discussed in the OracleSwap White Paper and Technical Document, but the bottom line is that at some level everything is vulnerable if the economics, or incentives, do not align honesty with profit-maximization.
+The game theoretic analysis of OracleSwap's unique oracle/administrator is discussed in the OracleSwap White Paper and Technical Document, but the bottom line is that everything is vulnerable if the economics, or incentives, do not align honesty with profit-maximization at every level.
 OracleSwap's Oracle can cheat just as Infura or Bitcoin's miners can cheat, but they are all constrained by their self-interest.
 Alignining incentives lowers transaction costs, which makes it easier to create contracts that people want to use.

 Creating a mechanism that makes honesty the Oracle/admin's dominant strategy involves designing particular payoffs and options, which implies various constraints.
 Below are several constraints in the code that assist in creating good incentives.